ashish-chopra/angular-gauge/README.md

 This is the GitHub page source code for angular-gauge website, hosted at [https://ashish-chopra.github.io/angular-gauge](https://ashish-chopra.github.io/angular-gauge)

 `angular-gauge`, btw is a reusable gauge directive for Angular 1.x apps and dashboards.
 Checkout the website link, to know more about the library specifically.
-In case you want to make contribution to the existing

 # Contribution Guidelines